-Well, I am delighted to tell you that this book, the Bible, is a compass and a map.
+Well, I am delighted to be able to tell you that this Book, the Bible, is a compass, and it's a map.
 It clearly reveals the way to God.
-In it the Lord Jesus said, "I am the way, the truth, and the life.
-No one comes to the Father except through Me" (John 14:6).
+In it the Lord Jesus said, "I am the way, the truth, and the life; no man cometh unto the Father, but by me" (John 14:6).
 Multitudes who have been lost in this world have come to Him and found it to be true, and you can find it to be true even in these days of apostasy.